Accedo-Global-Solutions/accedo-control-sdk-js/README.md

 });
 ```

-You should create a new client for every device that needs to access the AppGrid APIs.
+You should create a new client for every device that needs to access the Accedo One APIs.

 :warning: **DO NOT** reuse a single client, in your Node server, to relay requests from various consumers.

-If you are triggering some AppGrid API calls in response to server requests, **you should create a new client every time**, by using the factory and reusing your application key and the consumer's deviceId (typically you would persist a consumer deviceId via the cookies, or as a request parameter in your server APIs - unless the device lets you use some unique ID like a MAC address).
+If you are triggering some Accedo One API calls in response to server requests, **you should create a new client every time**, by using the factory and reusing your application key and the consumer's deviceId (typically you would persist a consumer deviceId via the cookies, or as a request parameter in your server APIs - unless the device lets you use some unique ID like a MAC address).

 :bulb: Note again, the middleware (see above) does that work for you, so it's best to use it whenever possible.

-### Get a new AppGrid SessionId
+### Get a new Accedo One SessionId

 This lets you manually create a new session, that will be stored for reuse onto this client instance.
 Note that any API call that needs a session will trigger this method implicitly if no session is attached to the client yet.